syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 {
     if(e.RowIndex < this.dataGrid.GetHeaderIndex())
     {
-        // Using below code you can set a desired height based on the row index. e.Height = 50;
+        // Using the following code, you can set a desired height based on the row index. e.Height = 50;
         // Uncomment the below line of code to apply auto fit height based on the contents of the stacked header row.
         //e.Height = dataGrid.GetRowHeight(e.RowIndex);